Chart Color Schemes

 Cultural Diversity

-Wynnum West-Hemmant has a higher than average cultural diversity, with 11.9% of its residents speaking a language other than English at home and 25.2% born overseas.
-Christianity is the predominant religion in Wynnum West-Hemmant, comprising 50.3% of the population, compared to 52.5% across Greater Brisbane.
-The top three ancestry groups are English (29.0%), Australian (24.5%), and Irish (8.8%).
+Wynnum West-Hemmant had a higher-than-average cultural diversity, with 11.9% of residents speaking a language other than English at home and 25.2% born overseas.
+Christianity was the predominant religion in Wynnum West-Hemmant, accounting for 50.3%, compared to 52.5% across Greater Brisbane.
+The top three ancestry groups were English (29.0%), Australian (24.5%), and Irish (8.8%).

 Frequently Asked Questions - Diversity